- Cancer Type

 select introns profiled

-- A single test that detects the four main classes of genomic alterations for hematologic cancers and sarcomas
+- A single test that detects the four main classes of genomic alterations for hematologic cancers, sarcomas, and solid tumors where RNA sequencing is desired

 - Uses both DNA and RNA sequencing for sensitive detection of translocations and fusions